 I write stories about tweens, teens, and fantastical worlds.
 While I have attempted to write non-magical stories, my characters have refused to stay reality grounded, leaping off the pages to fly.
 So I gave up trying to be what I am not.
 I am a fantasy writer.
 And I hope to share magic with the world.

-In my life, I have worn many hats.
+In my life, I have ventured many paths.
 My first "tax-paying" job was at age fifteen, where I worked gutting fish at an amusement park called Frontier Village in San Jose, California.

 In high school, junior year, I moved to Arizona and attended a tech school for my nursing license.
-Years later, I returned to college and continued my education, including general studies, and obtained my Paramedic.
-Which led me on my next adventure, working both in the ER and on an ambulance.
+Years later, I returned to college, continued my education, including general studies, and obtained my Paramedic.
+Which led me on my next adventure, working both in the Emergency Room and on an ambulance.

 You can say I became a lifelong student.
 Though writing always nibbled at my imagination, I wrote privately as a hobby and took classes in children's literature.
 I also used my writing skill for marketing.
 There was a time we owned an indoor paintball field, and currently, I am the marketing manager for AZ Active Recovery.
-As I said, I have worn many hats.
+As I said, I have explored many paths.

 I am the mother of two amazing children, Ryan and Samantha (Sam).
 My son, Ryan, gifted me with 13 beautiful years before he passed away.
 Ryan lived life as a multiply disabled child, and besides teaching me how to love someone so completely, he taught me many other lessons.
 One is that most people are good and kind and accepting, especially kids who are allowed to ask questions and are taught to accept others for who they are.
 And that wheelchair accessibility is a gift.

-I also blog about family activities at www.ThemeTrip.com So make sure you visit there as well if you are looking for activities to fight boredom.
+I also blog about family activities at www.ThemeTrip.com when I have time.
+So make sure you visit there as well if you are looking for activities to fight boredom.